 Voice 3 (another drone) is the E352 detune mode set to uni/phase, with Kermit modulating both phase & morph at audio rates, and Valhalla Delay.

-Voice 4 (squeaky bits) is Hertz Donut’s B output, through Happy Nerding FM Aid, Xaoc Tallin, Red Panda Tensor, Catalinbread Adineko, Mosky spring reverb and Clouds.
+Voice 4 (squeaky bits) is Hertz Donut’s B output, through Happy Nerding FM Aid, Xaoc Tallin, Red Panda Tensor, Catalinbread Adineko, Mosky spring reverb and Beads.

 Voice 5 (another drone) is Akemie’s Castle B output, through Mutable Instruments Ripples lowpass, Tallin do add post-filter drive, Wavesfactory Spectre, and Arturia Plate-140.